Pentagon press secretary to step down in November

-WASHINGTON (Reuters) - Pentagon Press Secretary George Little announced on Friday he has decided to step down effective November 15 after two years as the Defense Department’s top spokesman and four years in a similar role at the Central Intelligence Agency.
+WASHINGTON, Oct 18 (Reuters) - Pentagon Press Secretary George Little announced on Friday he has decided to step down effective Nov.
+15 after two years as the Defense Department’s top spokesman and four years in a similar role at the Central Intelligence Agency.

 Little said he was leaving so he could spend more time with his family, and that Defense Secretary Chuck Hagel had accepted his decision after they first discussed it last month.
 He said the search for a successor was under way.